Yaoir/Chronograph/README.md

 done
 ```

-A few late additions to the documentation:
+Under consideration is the idea of deprecating having commands run by __alarm__ or __timer__, and subsequently removing the feature entirely.
+Support for running a command when the alarm or timer triggered seemed like a good idea initially because that is the way single purpose alarm clocks and kitchen timers operate.
+In practice, it works better to use the shell's ability to tie commands together to add functionality, as in these examples:

+$ alarm 2:34pm; echo "Time to get ready for the interview!"

+$ timer 20m && echo "Time to take a short break!"

+The first example runs the __echo__ program no matter how __alarm__ exited, and the second runs the command only if the timer counted all the way down to zero.

+###### Exit codes

-__timer__ exit codes 1 and 2:
+__alarm__ and __timer__ exit codes now mean the following:
 ```
 0 Normal command exit (timer reached 0)
 1 Quit by user (with `q` key)
 2 Quit by Control-C or SIGKILL
 3 Error (bad arguments)
 ```
-This is to make __timer__ more useful in scripts.
-While the timer is running, you can type either a `q` or `Control-C` to quit, resulting in a different exit code.
+This is to make __alarm__ and __timer__ more useful in scripts.
+While the clock is running, you can type either a `q` or `Control-C` to quit, resulting in a different exit code.
 In the script, inspect the error code and handle the condition appropriately.

 For example, a `q` might result in the timer ending early while allowing the script to continue running, but a `Control-C` would cause the script to exit with an error condition: